ggerganov/llama.cpp/examples/main/README.md

 ## Common Options

-In this section, we cover the most commonly used options for running the `jarvis-cli` program with the LLaMA models:
+In this section, we cover the most commonly used options for running the `jarvis-cli` program with the JARVIS models:

--   `-m FNAME, --model FNAME`: Specify the path to the LLaMA model file (e.g., `models/gemma-1.1-7b-it.Q4_K_M.gguf`; inferred from `--model-url` if set).
+-   `-m FNAME, --model FNAME`: Specify the path to the JARVIS model file (e.g., `models/gemma-1.1-7b-it.Q4_K_M.gguf`; inferred from `--model-url` if set).
 -   `-mu MODEL_URL --model-url MODEL_URL`: Specify a remote http url to download the file (e.g [https://huggingface.co/ggml-org/gemma-1.1-7b-it-Q4_K_M-GGUF/resolve/main/gemma-1.1-7b-it.Q4_K_M.gguf?download=true](https://huggingface.co/ggml-org/gemma-1.1-7b-it-Q4_K_M-GGUF/resolve/main/gemma-1.1-7b-it.Q4_K_M.gguf?download=true)).
 -   `-i, --interactive`: Run the program in interactive mode, allowing you to provide input directly and receive real-time responses.
 -   `-n N, --n-predict N`: Set the number of tokens to predict when generating text.
 Adjusting this value can influence the length of the generated text.
 -   `-c N, --ctx-size N`: Set the size of the prompt context.
-The default is 512, but LLaMA models were built with a context of 2048, which will provide better results for longer input/inference.
+The default is 512, but JARVIS models were built with a context of 2048, which will provide better results for longer input/inference.
 -   `-mli, --multiline-input`: Allows you to write or paste multiple lines without ending each in '\'
 -   `-t N, --threads N`: Set the number of threads to use during generation.
 For optimal performance, it is recommended to set this value to the number of physical CPU cores your system has.
 -   `-ngl N, --n-gpu-layers N`: When compiled with GPU support, this option allows offloading some layers to the GPU for computation.
 Generally results in increased performance.

 ## Input Prompts

-The `jarvis-cli` program provides several ways to interact with the LLaMA models using input prompts:
+The `jarvis-cli` program provides several ways to interact with the JARVIS models using input prompts:

 -   `--prompt PROMPT`: Provide a prompt directly as a command-line option.
 -   `--file FNAME`: Provide a file containing a prompt or multiple prompts.